johnlane/rpi-utils/README.md

 Some tools that can help with managing disks (or other storage devices, e.g: sd card) and disk images.

+## TestCard

+Displays a basic text "test card" on a terminal.
+Handy for aligning an old composite monitor.
+Sized for 82 columns by 26 rows.

 ## ScrapBook

 A collection of notes, scripts and other things that may be of interest.
 Basically,